cournape/audiolab/docs/src/fullapi.rst

 The most common encoding for common audio files like wav of aiff is signed 16 bits integers.
 Sndfile and hence audiolab enables many more encodings like unsigned 8 bits, floating point.
-Generally, when using the data for processing, the encoding of choice is floating point; the exact type is controled through the array dtype.
+Generally, when using the data for processing, the encoding of choice is floating point; the exact type is controlled through the array dtype.
 When the array dtype and the file encoding don't match, there has to be some conversion.

-When converting between integer PCM formats of differing size (ie both file encoding and input/output array dtype is an integer type), the Sndfile class obeys one simple rule:
+When converting between integer PCM formats of differing size (i.e. both file encoding and input/output array dtype is an integer type), the Sndfile class obeys one simple rule: